Industrial Society and Its Future: Legacy

 Part of Kaczynski's manifesto was cited by the inventor and author Raymond Kurzweil in his book The Age of Spiritual Machines (1999), and then mentioned in the article "Why the Future Doesn't Need Us" (2000) by computer scientist Bill Joy.

 As of 2000, Industrial Society and Its Future remained on college reading lists and the green anarchist and eco-extremist movements came to hold Kaczynski's writing in high regard, with the manifesto finding a niche audience among critics of technology, such as the speculative science fiction and anarcho-primitivist communities.
 It has since been translated into many other languages, including French by Jean-Marie Apostolidès.

 Since 2000, the Labadie Collection houses a copy of the manifesto, along with Ted Kaczynski's other writings, letters and papers, after he officially designated the University of Michigan to receive them.
 They have since become one of the most popular archives in their special collections.

 In 2017, an article in Rolling Stone stated that Kaczynski was an early adopter of the idea that:

 We give up a piece of ourselves whenever we adjust to conform to society's standards.
 That, and we're too plugged in.
 We're letting technology take over our lives, willingly.

 In 2018, New York magazine stated that the manifesto generated later interest from environmentalists, and anarcho-primitivists.

 In December 2020, a man who was arrested at Charleston International Airport on a charge of "conveying false information regarding attempted use of a destructive device" after he falsely threatened that he had a bomb, was found to have been carrying the Unabomber manifesto.

 Although Kaczynski himself described fascism as "evil", the manifesto is popular among Ecofascists.
 According to Professor Michael Loadenthal there has been “Siege-ification of the deep green” and Industrial Society and Its Future is widely shared in the Terrorgram community.

 The suspect in the killing of Brian Thompson, Luigi Mangione, was suspected by the police to have been inspired by the manifesto.
 Mangione had posted a Goodreads review of the manifesto, giving four stars out of five, however also describing Kaczynski as "rightfully imprisoned" and criticizing his use of violence against innocent individuals.

+In 2022, the radical ecologist movement Anti-Tech Revolution was founded in Europe inspired by Industrial Society and its Future and Kaczynski's last book, Anti-Tech-Revolution: Why and How?.
+The movement aims to return to pre-industrial technologies and is mainly active in Europe, though it has a growing reputation around the globe.